Joshua-Togeh/Data-cleaning-and-EDA-Using-MYSQL/README.md

 ## 4. Removed Unwanted Columns
 - Dropped irrelevant columns that were not needed for analysis.

-## After the data cleaning i perform exploratory analysis on the cleaned data
+## After the data cleaning,I perform exploratory data analysis on the cleaned data